 There’s nothing like a fun game of pool on a Friday night.
 After a long work week it’s nice to get together with friends for a few rounds of snooker or 8-ball.
-And, it’s even better while enjoying a frosty mug of your favourite beer!
+And, it’s even better while enjoying a frosty mug of your favorite beer!
 It makes you wonder if drinking alcohol while playing pool can actually improve the game.

 Does Drinking Alcohol Help You Play Better in Pool?
 Yes, drinking alcohol may help you play better in pool (temporarily).
 Alcohol decreases levels of the neurotransmitter serotonin that mediates anxiety.
 It turns on specific pathways that promote happiness which may help you feel less nervous and in turn, more confident.